-We have compiled a list of some of the best and most famous hiking trails from around the world.
+We have compiled a comprehensive list of some of the best and most famous hiking trails from around the world.
 You will find them conveniently organized by region.
-If you think we have missed any important trails please let us know in the comments section below.
+If you think we have missed any important trails please let us know using the form below this list.

-The trail ascends 1,200 feet along narrow rocky ridges with frequent sheer drop offs until it reaches a hight of 5,719 feet, but the climb is not dangerous.
-It’s not a difficult or technical trek, but can take eight hours so hikers should be relatively fit and accustomed to the outdoors.
+The trail ascends 1,200 feet along narrow rocky ridges with frequent sheer drop-offs until it reaches a height of 5,719 feet, but the climb is not dangerous.
+It’s not a difficult or technical trek but can take eight hours so hikers should be relatively fit and accustomed to the outdoors.

-King Alfonso XIII had the walk made into 1921 to open a dam on the Guadalhorce River.
-It wasn’t until recently that the 2 mile stone pathway built into but barely attached to the side of a cliff became a daredevil excursion.
-The three foot wide path has whole segments missing and crumbling away due to years of neglect, but people still flocked to attempt a crossing, GoPros in tow, until four people fell to their deaths in 2000 and the path was closed.
+King Alfonso XIII had the walk made in 1921 to open a dam on the Guadalhorce River.
+It wasn’t until recently that the 2-mile stone pathway built into but barely attached to the side of a cliff became a daredevil excursion.
+The three-foot-wide path has whole segments missing and crumbling away due to years of neglect, but people still flocked to attempt a crossing, GoPros in tow, until four people fell to their deaths in 2000 and the path was closed.

 It is currently being renovated and a far safer path is intended to open in 2015, allowing people to take in gorgeous views of El Chorro Gorge from a much safer vantage point.

 Spanning three countries, this famous hike through the Alps covers 170 kilometers and takes 7-10 days to complete.
 The route encircles the Mont Blanc Massif and passes through seven picturesque valleys.
 There are multiple routes, depending on the hiker’s skill level, fitness and endurance, but each route has ample options for lodging and meals along the way.
 Though in-depth experience is not necessary, being acclimated to long hours of walking through mountain country is helpful.